Skip to content

 11. Climate risks assessment available?

 The company has published a CDP Climate Change questionnaire inclusive of a risk assessment.
-The evidence reported is not externally verified.
+Evidence is not externally verified.

 • Landbank, maps and traceability Landbank, maps and traceability